-How many days your son or daughter is home sick with a running nose or cough could be linked to whether your daycare providers use alcohol-based hand sanitizer or plain old soap and water.
+How many days your child is home sick with a running nose or cough could be linked to whether your daycare providers use alcohol-based hand sanitizer or plain old soap and water.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy